Advanced

 Generic Harbor Interface

 For advanced use cases, you can use the generic harbor() interface directly.
-This provides access to all task loading options including custom registries, git repositories, and local paths.
+This provides access to all task loading options: org/name datasets from the Harbor hub, name@version datasets from a Harbor registry file, git repositories, and local paths.

 Harbor Interface Parameters